ocean-transport/llc-hero-calc/README.md

 All these steps have to be done on a very large amount of data, which we handled using dask.
 We found that dask's distributed scheduler needed to be improved before it could handle this workload - see this [pangeo blog post](https://medium.com/pangeo/dask-distributed-and-pangeo-better-performance-for-everyone-thanks-to-science-software-63f85310a36b) and this [Coiled blog post](https://www.coiled.io/blog/reducing-dask-memory-usage).

-For the code used for the computation see notebooks in this repository in the `compute` directory.
+For (5) you can see the code used for the computation in the `compute` directory, specifically [this notebook](https://github.com/ocean-transport/llc-hero-calc/blob/main/compute/coarsen-nan-padding.ipynb).
+The actual dataset was written out to a zarr store in this [bucket](gs://leap-persistent/tomnicholas/hero-calc/compute/llc4320/vort_strain_div_histogram_coarsen_nan_padding.zarr).

 ## Results

-We are in the progress of doing (5).
+We are in the progress of doing (6).
 See notebooks in this repository in the `analysis` directory.

 ## Data availability